-I am a NZ Registered Occupational Therapist, who has additional training in behavioural change, child development, and play.
+I am a NZ Registered Occupational Therapist.
+I have additional training in behavioural change, child development, play, and creating sensory diets.

 Bachelor of Occupational Therapy (Merit) (2010)